chenyingyu-main/IDD_Final_Project/README.md

 ## TO DO LIST:

-- add more notes for mixing bowl
+- add more notes for mixing bowl (ellen)
-- change pan notes
+- change pan notes (amanda)
-- change pan flip to a separte note
+- change pan flip to a separate note (amanda)
-- get rid of ready to cook words on ui
+- get rid of ready to cook words on ui (miriam)
-- Add logo to UI
+- Add logo to UI (miriam)
+- add sound effects (miriam)
-- change timing so that perfect lines up
+- change timing so that perfect lines up (shreya)
-- Update Instructions
+- Update Instructions (shreya)
 - Record
-- Make mixing bowl
+- Make mixing bowl (ellen)

 - make it fun to play